Child labor in palm oil industry tied to Girl Scout cookies

 Now, Olivia is asking Girl Scouts across the country to band with her, saying, “The cookies deceive a lot of people.
 They think it’s sustainable, but it isn’t.

-“I’m not just some little girl who can’t do anything about this,” she says.
+“I’m not just some little girl who can’t do anything about this,” she said.
 “Children can make change in the world.
 And we’re going to.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.